GerardoX1/answers_for_your_girlfriend/README.md

 # answers_for_your_girlfriend
-una aplicacion simple para saber que contestarle a tu novia
+una aplicacion simple para saber que contestarle a tu casi algo.